bpfman/bpfman/docs/bpfd-operator/quick-start.md

 ### API Types Overview

-see [api-spec.md](./api-spec.md) for a more detailed description of all the bpfd K8s API types.
+See [api-spec.md](./api-spec.md) for a more detailed description of all the bpfd Kubernetes API types.

-#### *Program
+#### Multiple Program CRDs

-The multiple `*Program` crds are the bpfd K8s API objects most relevant to users and can be used to understand clusterwide state for an ebpf program.
-It's designed to express how, and where bpf programs are to be deployed within a kubernetes cluster.
+The multiple `*Program` CRDs are the bpfd Kubernetes API objects most relevant to users and can be used to understand clusterwide state for an eBPF program.
+It's designed to express how, and where eBPF programs are to be deployed within a Kubernetes cluster.
 Currently bpfd supports the use of `xdpProgram`, `tcProgram` and `tracepointProgram` objects.

-### BpfProgram
+### BpfProgram CRD

-The `BpfProgram` crd is used internally by the bpfd-deployment to keep track of per node bpfd state such as map pin points, and to report node specific errors back to the user.
-K8s users/controllers are only allowed to view these objects, NOT create or edit them.
+The `BpfProgram` CRD is used internally by the bpfd-deployment to keep track of per node bpfd state such as map pin points, and to report node specific errors back to the user.
+Kubernetes users/controllers are only allowed to view these objects, NOT create or edit them.

-Applications wishing to use bpfd to deploy/manage their bpf programs in kubernetes will make use of this object to find references to the bpfMap pin points (`spec.maps`) in order to configure their bpf programs.
+Applications wishing to use bpfd to deploy/manage their eBPF programs in Kubernetes will make use of this object to find references to the bpfMap pin points (`spec.maps`) in order to configure their eBPF programs.

 ## Contributing